istio/istio.io/_docs/reference/istioctl.md

 * **replace**: Replace policies and rules
 * **version**: Display CLI version information

-_kubernetes specific_
+_Kubernetes specific_
-* **kube-inject**: Inject istio runtime proxy into kubernetes resources.
-This command has been added to aid in `istiofying` services for kubernetes and should eventually go away once a proper istio admission controller for kubernetes is available.
+* **kube-inject**: Inject Envoy proxy into Kubernetes Pods resources.
+This command has been added to aid in *istiofying* services for Kubernetes and should eventually go away once a proper Istio admission controller for Kubernetes is available.

 # Policy and Rule types